SIRIUS project II: a new tree-direct hybrid code for smoothed particle hydrodynamics/N-body simulations of star clusters: Summary

 We also tested a model with star formation using a statistical manner \citep{2020arXiv200512906H}.
 We performed a series of simulations for initially homogeneous molecular clouds with turbulent velocity fields.
 Although the total mass of the forming clusters depends on the random seed for the initial turbulence, our results are consistent with a similar simulation using a sink-particle scheme.

-We also tested the dependence of our results on the resolution.
+The dependence of our results on the resolution is also tested.
 The total mass of the forming stars slightly depends on the resolution, i.e., simulations with higher resolution result in the formation of more stars.
 The total stellar mass does not strongly depend on the local star formation rate which we assume for our star formation scheme.
 This is because the threshold density for star formation is sufficiently high and the local dynamical time (free-fall time) is short enough compared with the dynamical timescale of the entire system \citep{2008PASJ...60..667S}.

 The radial density distribution of the formed star clusters does not strongly depend on the mass resolution of gas either, but slightly depends on the softening length of gas.
-This result suggests that we can adopt a relatively low resolution of gas ($m_{\rm gas}~0.1\,M_{\odot}$) for this kind of simulations if we are interested in the structure and dynamical evolution of star clusters formed in turbulent clouds.
-This result is important for us to reduce the calculation cost by adopting a resolution of $0.1$--$1 M_{\odot}$ in larger-scale simulations such as globular clusters and galaxies.
+This result suggests that we can adopt a relatively low resolution of gas ($m_{\rm gas}\sim 0.1\,M_{\odot}$) for this kind of simulations if we are interested in the structure and dynamical evolution of star clusters formed in relatively large-scale turbulent clouds.
+Our scheme would also be applicable to larger-scale simulations such as globular clusters and galaxies by adopting a resolution of $0.1$--$1 M_{\odot}$.